Mar 05, 2026

 Personal data processed by us may be transferred to:

-We use third parties to support us in providing our services and to help provide, run and manage our internal IT systems.
-For example, providers of information technology, cloud based software as a service providers, identity management, website hosting and management, data analysis, data back-up, security and storage services, as well as organizations which provide us marketing activities or events and manage customer communications, prepare reports and statistics, printing materials and designing products, place advertisements on apps, websites and social media.
+We use third parties to support us in providing our services and to help provide, run, and manage our internal IT systems. and execute sales transactions.
+For example, providers of information technology, cloud based software as a service providers, identity management, website hosting and management, data analysis, data back-up, security and storage services, as well as organizations which provide us marketing activities or events and manage customer communications, prepare reports and statistics, printing materials and designing products, place advertisements on apps, websites and social media, online payment service providers.

 In all of these cases, we ensure the third parties can only access personal data that is necessary for their specific tasks.

-You as a data subject have certain rights over your personal data and we as a controllers are responsible for fulfilling these rights.
-Please see below further information about these rights, when they are available and how to exercise them.
+You, as a data subject, have certain rights over your personal data, and we, as the controller, are responsible for fulfilling these rights.
+Please see further information about these rights below, when they are available, and how to exercise them.

-You have the right to request for your personal data to be amended or rectified where it is inaccurate (for example, if you change your name or address) and to have incomplete personal data completed.
+You have the right to request that your personal data be amended or rectified where it is inaccurate (for example, if you change your name or address) and to have incomplete personal data completed.

 You have the right to have personal data erased, but this right is not absolute and only applies in certain circumstances.